Painting our oak cabinets white is one of the most worthwhile DIY projects I have ever tackled. Seriously, one of the very best.

 Step three: Deal with the wood grain

-I did a lot of research and a bit of experimentation on the best way to deal with the oak wood grain.
 The clear consensus was that spackle is the best way to eliminate wood grain.
 Yep, I’m talking about the same spackle you use to patch nail holes in drywall.

 Use a flexible putty knife to apply a very, very thin layer of spackling over the surface of your cabinets.
 Give it a few minutes to dry and then sand all of the excess off using a very high grit sandpaper.
 (I got the best results from 320 grit.)

 Once it is sanded, the spackle will only be left in the little crevices of the wood grain, leaving them smooth with the surface of the wood.
-Once everything is sanded smooth, use a microfiber cloth to remove the sanding dust.
+When everything is sanded smooth, use a microfiber cloth to remove the sanding dust.
 Do not use a wet cloth, as the water will pull the spackle out of the wood!

 Personally, while I did paint the inside of my cabinet doors, I did not spackle them.
 I only did this step on the most prominent areas – the drawer fronts, cabinet doors, and cabinet boxes.